 Informative and Trusted Marriage Contract Lawyer

 A marriage contract (also known as a prenuptial or post-nuptial agreement) can be established in anticipation of marriage or once spouses are already married.
 Toronto marriage agreement lawyer Thomas J. MacLennan assists clients with creating comprehensive marital agreements that address issues such as:

-- Property rights of both parties, and how those rights shall be defined in the future, including whether a property is separate and not entitled to be shared, if the augmented value of separate property shall be considered separate or marital property, and how rights to marital property shall be allocated
+- Property rights of both parties, and how those rights shall be defined in the future, including whether a property is separate and not entitled to be shared if the augmented value of the separate property shall be considered separate or marital property, and how rights to marital property shall be allocated

 - Rights of children in an estate such as when one spouse has a child or children from a prior marriage or relationship that he or she wants to ensure receives appropriate inheritance interests in the event of divorce or death of the parent

 Certain issues, such as child custody and access and exclusive rights to the marital home cannot be decided in the marriage agreement.

 Unmarried partners have rights and integrity.
 They do not need the state to define their relationship through marriage.
 Unmarried couples may define their own relationships and their own protections provided proper procedures are followed.

 Creating a cohabitation agreement allows unmarried partners to ensure their financial and property rights are protected and enforced.
 Issues frequently addressed within a cohabitation agreement are similar to those found in a marriage contract, and may include:

 - Financial support interests or obligations